 - build sustainable, personal learning environments and networks.

 Course participation will include synchronous sessions, asynchronous activities and one-to-one communication with your instructor.
-This blog will be the central hub in the communication of the course activities, but in general, communication will be distributed across a number of tools and services across the Internet.
+This blog will act as a central hub in the communication of the course activities, but in general, communication will be distributed across a number of tools and services across the Internet.

 Synchronous (“Live”) Sessions:

 Participants will have the opportunity of meeting weekly via web-conferencing.
-We will be using Elluminate for our web-conferencing tool.
+We will be using Blackboard Collaborate for our web-conferencing tool.
 Synchronous sessions will take place Tuesday evenings, 7:00-8:30 p.m.
 (Saskatchewan Time).

 Asynchronous (“Individual”) Activities:

-A significant portion of the course learning will happen outside of the scheduled, synchronous sessions.
-Participants will gain experience in social learning processes such as: writing reflective blog posts, commenting on participant blogs, reading and commenting on educational blogs from outside of the course, microblogging, reading and exploring other educational technology and learning-focused media, exploring social learning tools, and creating educational media.
+A significant portion of the course activities will happen outside of the scheduled, synchronous sessions.
+Participants will gain experience in social learning processes such as: writing reflective blog posts, commenting on educational blogs, microblogging, social curation, exploring and creating educational media, and engaging with social learning tools

 If you are a registered student, one-to-one sessions can be arranged with your course instructor.
 These sessions will be available throughout the semester to deal with any confusion or questions that students have about the course content or processes.
 These can be mediated through instant messaging, Skype, web-conferencing, chat, telephone, or face-to-face sessions (where/when possible).